nschloe/pipdate/README.md

    pip install -U matplotlib

-To upgrade all pip-installed packages, type
+To upgrade _all_ pip-installed packages, type

    pipdate
+   pipdate3

 To disable these checks, set SecondsBetweenChecks in /home/jdoe/.config/pipdated/config.ini